-After the 2016 AGM, the members of the Compensation and Nomination Committee elected are Mr. Jussi Itävuori (Chairman), Ms Gunvor Kronman, Ms Jaana Tuominen and Mr. Harri Kerminen.
+The members of the Compensation and Nomination Committee are Mr. Jussi Itävuori (Chairman), Mr. Jonas Mårtensson and Ms. Jaana Tuominen.
 All Committee members are independent of the Company and of its significant shareholders.

-The members of the Compensation and Nomination Committee met 5 times in 2016 with an aggregate attendance rate of 100 per cent.
-The CEO and the SVP, People and Culture were invited to the meetings to assist the Committee.
-Finnair's General Counsel acted as the Committee's secretary.
+The members of the Compensation and Nomination Committee met 5 times in 2017.
+The CEO and the SVP, People and Culture participated in the meetings and Finnair's General Counsel acted as the Committee's secretary.

-The Compensation and Nomination Committee's work in 2016
+The Compensation and Nomination Committee's work in 2017